Gather ’round, folks! It’s time for our midweek market review! Which themes have been moving our favorite currency pairs so far this week?

 Oil prices continue to rise strongly

-Early in the week, WTI crude oil traded at $108 per barrel, driving average oil prices just 6.6% below its record high.
+Early in the week, WTI crude oil traded at $108 per barrel, driving average oil prices just 6.6% below their record high.
 Although risk aversion has been in play for the first half of the week, the oil price rally has been providing support for the Canadian dollar.
 However, market participants now seem to be more concerned about the potential impact of rising oil prices on inflation and overall growth.

 RBA unfazed by weaknesses in Australian economy

 During their most recent policy decision, the RBA kept rates on hold against widespread expectations of a rate cut.
-The minutes of their meeting revealed that the policymakers weren’t too worried about the negative figures from Australia since they were mostly relieved by the reduction of downside risks from the euro zone and U.S.
+The minutes of their meeting revealed that the policymakers weren’t too worried about the negative figures from Australia since they were mostly relieved by the reduction of downside risks from the eurozone and U.S.

 Chinese iron ore demand to slow down?

 Just yesterday, an expert from one of the biggest mining companies in the world projected that China’s iron ore needs would slow down to a single-digit pace of growth in the near term.
 Since Australia is one of the leading exporters of commodities to China, this downbeat forecast weighed on the Australian dollar, which has already been suffering from recent negative reports from both Australia and China.
 How low can the Aussie go?

 Looking at the performance of the comdolls this week, it looks like the Aussie is the weakest of the bunch as it fell by more than 1% against its counterparts.
 The Kiwi is in a close second as it slipped by nearly a hundred pips against the Greenback and close to 1% overall.

 The Loonie also had its fair share of losses at -0.26% but, as I mentioned, the rally in oil prices is providing the Canadian currency some support.